JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/1_getting_started_build_system/index.md

 ### Code analysis

-The demos' source is located in `uros_ws/src/uros/micro-ROS-demos/rcl/int32_publisher` and `uros_ws/src/uros/micro-ROS-demos/rcl/int32_subscriber` respectively.
+The demos' source code is located in `uros_ws/src/uros/micro-ROS-demos/rcl/int32_publisher` and `uros_ws/src/uros/micro-ROS-demos/rcl/int32_subscriber` respectively.

 A brief explanation about how this micro-ROS nodes are implemented using RCL API is presented.
 Further information about this ROS 2 Client Library can be found [here](http://docs.ros2.org/dashing/developer_overview.html#the-rcl-repository).